 Creating GIFs in Photoshop: A Step by Step Guide

 Ahh, GIFs.
 And just to bury the hatchet early, they’re pronounced ‘jif(s)!’
 Anyone with a computer can get ahold of Graphics Interchange Format files.
-These files are animated GIFs made in Photoshop.
-Yet, many enjoy seeing them on their social media timelines — take advantage of this when it comes to marketing.
+Did you know that you can easily create GIFs using Photoshop?
+Many people enjoy seeing GIFs on their social media timelines.
+So, take advantage of this when it comes to marketing!

 According to the University of Minnesota, it can process images 60,000 times as fast as processing text.
 Furthermore, 90% of the information processed by the brain is visual.

 There’s no denying that humans are visual creatures.
 As a result, social media is one of the most utilized digital marketing today.
 Timelines are teeming with information about big brands, SMEs, and even startups.
 So how do you set yourself apart from everyone else?
 Well, you use a GIF on your marketing posts.